THEMATIC AREA

 Architecture of the humanitarian system

-In humanitarian crises, a complex machinery takes shape.
-This section explains how the architecture of the humanitarian system is organised: its actors, how they coordinate, how the response is financed and what security strategies are applied in high-risk contexts.
+In humanitarian crises, a complex machinery comes into play.
+This section explains how the architecture of the humanitarian system is organised: its actors, how they coordinate, how the response is funded and how it is activated in emergencies.

 pages